spacemeshos/testnet-guide/install.md

 Follow this guide to download, install and run a full Spacemesh Testnet p2p node on your desktop computer.

-> Before installing, please verify your system meets the [minimum system requirements](requirements.md).
+> Before installing, please confirm that your system meets the [minimum system requirements](requirements.md).

 ---

-## Step 1 - Downloading the Installer
+## Step 1 - Download the Installer

 The Spacemesh Testnet App includes the Spacemesh p2p node, a basic Spacemesh Coins wallet and a p2p node dashboard.
 You install the App to setup your p2p full node and you use the wallet to setup an award account for your full node.